STAND PROJECT

 BRONWYN APRIL

-Bronwyn April, an experienced professional in social development & social justice, has dedicated the past 18 years to working in these fields.
-Her work involves facilitating integration, addressing issues of discrimination and racism among other things.
+Bronwyn, an experienced professional in social development & social justice, has dedicated the past 18 years to working in these fields.
+Her work involves facilitating intercultural dialogue, addressing issues of discrimination & racism in the North Inner City.
+She has extensive experience in youth work and draws on her experience in South Africa to challenge institutional & structural racism.

 GONCHIGKHAND BYAMBAA